stevecochrane/stevecochrane.com/README.md

 - Now that I've tried using just PostCSS, there are definitely some Sass features that I miss, such as unit conversion and color functions.
 Manually converting the units everywhere is really verbose, and I need to make color operations outside of my CSS.
 So this approach definitely isn’t perfect.
+- The image files are currently the same for all screen sizes, which isn’t ideal for smaller screens because the aspect ratio is too wide, resulting in some pretty tiny images.
+I’d like to add another set of image files at a taller aspect ratio for smaller screens.
 - I would like to have used CSS Grid, but the page’s grid, which I carried over from version 6, is weird and unconventional.
-I’ve kept it as-is for now.
+I’ve kept things as-is for now.
-- I could reduce repetition in the project templates by populating the page with data.
+- There’s a lot of repetition in the project templates, which I could reduce by populating the page with data.